Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP ONE: You will need 2 pint-size (16 ounces) wide-mouth mason jars with lids.
 Remove the lids and set them aside.

-I highly recommend using the wide-mouth mason jars for this.
+We recommend using the wide-mouth mason jars for this recipe.
 It is much easier to place the spears in and remove them from the jars.
-I also like getting reusable plastic lids for them.
+We also like getting reusable plastic lids for them.
+These jars are great for making marinades, salad dressings, or as storage for nuts and other baking items once you open their original packaging.

 STEP TWO: Prepare the pineapple spears by cutting off the top and bottom of the golden pineapple.